dudiq/arched-hive/README.md

 By isolating the direct calls to external services within this layer, it becomes easier to manage and test these interactions.
 This layer can also handle things like error handling and response parsing, making it easier for the rest of the application to consume the data returned from the service.
 Examples of external services that may be wrapped in this layer include REST APIs, GraphQL APIs, databases, and third-party libraries.
 For simplify `Data-provider` can be part of `Adapter`

 ---

-## Pitfalls

-- `Store` should be sync.
-Store should not have any async methods with logic.
-All async methods should be inside `Action`
-- If `Infra` is needed in other modules, then need to create `Service` with calls of `Infra` methods and share this new `Service`.
-Not obvious in some cases
-- Now related only to MobX store.
-But MobX can be replaced to something else.

----